Wuilker Faríñez: Millonarios

 On 12 September 2017, Faríñez signed for Colombian club Millonarios.
 He joined the club on 1 January 2018.
 Faríñez made his debut for Millonarios during the first leg of the 2018 Superliga Colombiana, playing for the full ninety minutes in the 0–0 tie against Atlético Nacional.
 On the second leg he made a crucial save in a 1–2 win that gave him his first career championship.

-On 9 March 2019, Fariñez made an excellent triple save against Atlético Nacional.
-The match ended 1–1, with Fariñez's actions being publicized on several European popular networks, such as Talksport.
+On 9 March 2019, Faríñez made an excellent triple save against Atlético Nacional.
+The match ended 1–1, with Faríñez's actions being publicized on several European popular networks, such as Talksport.

 Lens

 On 24 June 2020, Faríñez was loaned to French club Lens, following their promotion from Ligue 2.
 After arriving in Lens on 12 July 2020, Faríñez tested positive for COVID-19.
 The club ordered him to stay in quarantine for 14 days.
 During his season on loan at the club, he made five appearances for the first team and one appearance for the reserve team of the club.
 In May 2021, he signed a contract with Lens until 2024.

+On 18 January 2024, Faríñez contract with Lens was terminated by mutual consent, six months before it was set to expire.

+Return to Caracas

+On 31 January 2024, Faríñez returned to his youth club, Caracas FC, on a one-year deal.